contactandyc/another-c-library/10_binary_search_trees.md

 }
 ```

-The normal get_printed_key function would just use the stla_pool_strdupf function and print the character followed by the depth.
+The normal get_printed_key function would just use the stla_pool_strdupf function and print the character, followed by the depth.
 The depth is calculated using the following function.
 ```c
 static int get_depth(node_t *n) {
   int depth = 0;